-At Rehab Today by PCP we treat sex addiction with the seriousness it warrants, we know that sex addiction at its worst can and does kill.
+At the Perry Clayman Project, we treat sex addiction with the seriousness it warrants, we know that sex addiction at its worst can and does kill.
 At the very least it can lead an individual to live a double life and feeling crippling levels of anxiety, depression, shame, guilt and remorse.
 At its worst, it can lead an individual to want to take their own life.

 Sex should be a natural and enjoyable part of our lives.
 But what about when it becomes dangerous and compulsive?
 Yes, you can be addicted to sex.

 Sex addiction can be every bit as painful and destructive as an addiction to alcohol or drugs.
 This particular addiction is extremely distressing, not just for the individual affected but also for their partner if they have one.

 Sex addiction is a recognised psychiatric condition that if left untreated only ever gets progressively worse.
 It can become so all-consuming that it irreparably damages significant relationships, friendships and can also affect the individuals work, social life and finances.

 Sex addiction cannot be cured but with the correct professional treatment, a sex addict can find recovery and learn how to build healthy and loving sexual relationships.

 What is sex addiction?

 Sex addiction much like any addiction is characterised by obsession, progression and compulsion – to the point where the individual suffers both negative consequences and emotional pain.
 Sex addiction can affect both men and women.